-Abdominal adhesions are scar tissues formed inside the abdomen that causes the surface of bowels or other organs within the abdominal cavity to stick to one another or to the wall of the abdomen.
+Abdominal adhesions are scar tissues formed inside the abdomen that cause the surface of bowels or other organs within the abdominal cavity to stick to one another, or to the abdominal wall itself.

-Abdominal adhesions are formed as a result of excessive scar tissue formation following a normal healing process after any form of injury inside the abdomen.
+Abdominal adhesions are the result of excessive scar tissue forming as part of the normal healing process after any form of injury inside the abdomen.
+This can include infections, Caesarean sections, appendicitis (and the subsequent surgery to remove the appendix), or other conditions which affect the lower pelvis.

-These scar tissues may become drawn out like spider webs within the abdomen, leading to the formation of hard fibrous bands upon which the bowels could strangulate themselves, or stick, causing a kink or outright blockade of their lumen.
+When abdominal adhesions occur, scar tissues lengthen and web inside the abdomen, leading to the formation of hard fibrous bands upon which the bowels could strangulate themselves, or stick, causing a kink or outright blockade of their lumen.

-One study reveals that between 7 and 9 out of 10 persons undergoing any form of abdominal surgery would develop adhesion.
+Studies estimate that anywhere from 75% to 93% of patients undergoing any form of abdominal surgery would develop adhesions.

-Endometriosis is a condition where the normal lining of the womb is also found outside the womb.
-It is a very common cause abdominal pain and it is believed that over 15 percent of women with chronic abdominal pain suffer with this condition.
+Endometriosis is a condition whereby the normal lining of the womb is also found outside the womb as well.
+Endometriosis is a very common cause of abdominal pain, and it is believed that more than 15% of women with chronic abdominal pain, heavy menstrual flow, or deep-seated pelvic pain during intercourse could be suffering from endometriosis.

-Have you ever suffered with peritonitis?
-This is an infection spreading and affecting the abdominal cavity.
-After such an infection, the body normally heals by clearing any pus or bleeding formed in the course of the infective process.
+Abdominal infections such as peritonitis can also be a cause of abdominal adhesions.
+Peritonitis is an infection inside the abdominal cavity.
+After such an infection, the body normally heals by clearing any pus or bleeding that formed during the infection.

-As the blood is cleared in any of the above conditions, scar tissue formation and adhesions develops and could cause chronic abdominal pain in the future.
+As the blood is cleared in any of the above conditions, scar tissue forms and adhesions can develop to cause chronic abdominal pain in the future.

 Radiotherapy is the use of x-ray energy in the treatment of certain conditions, especially cancer.